RaptorsMC/Development/weeks/one.md

-# Week 1
+# Week 1 - Prepare for upcoming things
+**Week:** March 1st 2020 - March 7th 2020

-**Goal:** This week we aim to have the core plugins for, ranks, currency, and chat completed and converted to the newest API we are using. <br />
+**Goal:** This week we aim to have the core plugins for, ranks, currency, and chat completed and converted to the newest API we are using.
+As well as the completed plugin for the core [The Core](https://github.com/RaptorsMC/Development/projects/1). <br />
-**Progress:** This week's will be based off of [The Core](https://github.com/RaptorsMC/Development/projects/1)'s status.
+**Progress:** 57%

-## Changelogs
+## Changelogs - Completed
  + Changed API to 4.0.0 for more support.
  + Started working on a [bot for the discord](https://github.com/RaptorsMC/Development/projects/1), this will be elaborated on in the future
  + Created a core plugin that manages the core plugins, this was made in an effort to help PREVENT people from using plugins if stolen.